Jaso1024/Self-Attention-Factor-Tuning/README.md

 ## Data
 To get started, head over to the SSF data preparation page and download the VTAB-1K dataset: [SSF Data Preparation](https://github.com/dongzelian/SSF#data-preparation).
 Once you've obtained the data, place the dataset folders into `<YOUR PATH>/SAD/data/`.

-To make obtaining the data simpler, they also upload a onedrive from which the VTAB-1K dataset can be downloaded: [Onedrive](https://shanghaitecheducn-my.sharepoint.com/personal/liandz_shanghaitech_edu_cn/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fliandz%5Fshanghaitech%5Fedu%5Fcn%2FDocuments%2FOpenSources%2FSSF%2Fdatasets%2Fvtab%2D1k&ga=1)

 ## Pretrained Model
 Download the [pretrained ViT-B/16](https://storage.googleapis.com/vit_models/imagenet21k/ViT-B_16.npz) to `<YOUR PATH>/SAD/ViT-B_16.npz`